davidoury/docker-tutorial/README.md

 $ echo "FROM ubuntu:14.04" >  Dockerfile
 $ cat Dockerfile
 ```
-Note that the ">" creates a new file named `Dockerfile`.
+Note that `echo` command with the redirection ">"
+creates a new file named `Dockerfile`
+whose first line is  "FROM ubuntu:14.04" (without the quotes).
+The redirection ">>" (which you will see below) appends the string to the file.

 Build a container whose base is the `ubuntu:14.04` container with the command:
 ```